vicky6477/find_my_vibe/README.md

 This project starts with FashionCLIP and extends it by:

-* Adding five classification heads for attribute prediction (item\_type, gender, color, season, style)
+* Adding five classification heads for attribute prediction (item\_type, gender, color, season, style).
-* Training a new triplet projection head using curated anchor-positive-negative samples
+* Training a new triplet projection head using curated anchor-positive-negative samples using a multi-layer perceptron (MLP) layer for returning items with more consistent and similar style.
 * Enabling dual retrieval modes:

   * **Strict mode** (based on attribute filtering)